134 328 (Aus)

 The ongoing support he received from his lecturers long after he graduated is another reason Mr Walley-Stack said he would recommend studying at ECU.

-More about the Certificate IV in Aboriginal Theatre.
+More about the Certificate IV in Aboriginal Performance.

 Eligible Aboriginal and Torres Strait Islander students have access to financial and study support at ECU.